muggy8/improbable/have-and-havenot/5asbJ6YG.md

 You're perfect in every way, and I'm the exact opposite.

-Phanan took up a strange fighting stance and I did too.
+Phanna took up a strange fighting stance and I did too.

 The sharp pain in my chest was still there and yet I ignored it.